endevver/mt-plugin-create-duplicate-entry/readme.md

 Create Duplicate Entry > Settings.

 * Create Duplicate Entry can be enabled on a per-blog basis; be sure to check the Enable box to use it.

 * Your new entry's publish status can be preserved when duplicated, or the duplicated entry can always be set to Unpublished.

 * The originating entry's categories can be optionally preserved in the duplicated entry.

+* The originating entry's linked assets can be optionally copied to the duplicated entry's blog.
+Note that this does not update embedded URLs (in the Entry Body, for example).

 # Use